Titan Antivirus 2013 Removal Guide

-2. Download registry fix for Titan Antivirus 2013.
-This fix removes registry entries which disallows execution of programs, download it, click the link below.
-After downloading double click win7_av_fix.reg file, click "Yes" when asked and then click "OK".
+2. Download the registry fix for Titan Antivirus 2013.
+This fix removes registry entries, which disallow execution of programs.
+Download it, click the link below.
+After downloading, double click the win7_av_fix.reg file, click "Yes" when asked and then click "OK".

-3. Download recommended anti-spyware software, install it and run a full system scan.
+3. Download recommended malware removal software, install it and run a full system scan.

 Alternative Titan Antivirus 2013 removal guide:

-Some malicious programs may disallow downloading anti-spyware software, if You can't download it using default location, try one of the alternative download locations:
+Some malicious programs may disallow download of anti-spyware software.
+If you cannot download it using the default location, try one of the alternative download locations: